janpgu/SRBot/README.md

 In order to use or build upon this bot, you'll need the following Python packages:
 - requests
 - discord

-If you don't have those already install them through pip as follows:
+If you don't have those already install them through pip using the command `pip3 install requests discord`.
+Additionally you will obviously need a Discord account.
-`pip install requests`
-`pip install discord`
 ### Deployment